Didcot Parkway railway station: History

+The station was formerly the junction for the Great Western Railway's line to Birkenhead Woodside, via Birmingham Snow Hill.
+The majority of express services between London and Birkenhead via this route ceased to operate via Reading and Didcot in 1910 with the opening of the Great Western and Great Central Joint line, as well as the Bicester cut-off.
+This new route was 18 1/2 miles shorter and, with the electrification of the West Coast Main Line, these express services ceased to run in 1967; New Street became the favoured station in central Birmingham.

 In 1985, a new main building for the station was built along with a new 600-space car park on the site of the former provender store to the west of the station for Park and Ride use.
 These were opened on 29 July 1985 by David Mitchell MP, Parliamentary Under Secretary of State for Transport, and on that date the station was renamed Didcot Parkway.

 In 2018, a multi-storey car park was opened, costing £20 million and increasing the number of spaces by 65% to 1800.
 The car park also has a sheltered footbridge.

 In 2021, a new cycle storage hub was constructed, providing 600 covered spaces, LED lighting, CCTV cameras and a bike repair station.
 The project cost £1m, and was completed by a partnership of GWR, DfT and Network Rail.